workdojos/Ghostwriters-leaderboard-Vantajs/public/missions/FIX/Solve Police Corruption in 90 Days.md

-# Mission // #4x4 Industry Solutions
+# Mission // #Solve Police Corruption in 90 Days

-Project Brief: 4x4 Industry Solutions
+Project Brief:

-Team Leader: Jack
+Team Leader: Shelly

-Assignment:
-To solve a real-world challenge facing the 4x4 industry, working remotely from PC's at home, within 90 days.
+Assignment: Solve Police Corruption in 90 Days

 Goals:

-Identify the key challenges facing the 4x4 industry.
-Develop innovative solutions to tackle these challenges.
-Implement the solutions in a way that benefits all 4x4 business owners.
-Evaluate the impact of the solutions and make necessary improvements.
+Identify corrupt police officers within the department.
+Gather evidence of their wrongdoings.
+Report the findings to the relevant authorities.
+Implement new measures to prevent future corruption.
 Stakes:

-Successful completion of the project will help the 4x4 industry become more profitable and sustainable.
-Unsuccessful completion could result in continued struggles for the industry, affecting the livelihoods of all 4x4 business owners.
+If the team is unable to identify and report any corrupt officers, the public's trust in the police will continue to decrease.
+If the team is unable to implement new measures to prevent corruption, it will be more difficult to regain public trust.
+The department will continue to be tarnished by the reputation of corrupt officers.
 Reserves:

-Access to industry data and resources
+Access to all police records and evidence
-Dedicated team of experts in the 4x4 industry
-Use of latest technology and tools to aid in research and development Successful completion grants all contributing members XP and unlocks a new challenge in our ultimate quest to revolutionize the workplace for 4x4 business owners worldwide.
+Additional resources and support from internal affairs Financial compensation for any overtime work required Successful completion of this project will grant all contributing members XP and unlock a new challenge in our ultimate quest to revolutionize the workplace for police officers worldwide.
+This project will demonstrate the department's commitment to integrity and accountability and set a standard for other departments to follow.

 ---